wagtail/wagtail.org/README.md

 Access will only be given when absolutely necessary.

-If you're on Windows, we recommend you follow these [steps.](#pulling-staging-data-on-windows)
+If you're on Windows, we recommend you follow the [specific steps for Windows.](#pulling-staging-data-on-windows)

 ## Installation (Vagrant)